 The word discourse is used in its most general sense on this site.
-That is, the phrase “discourses on learning” is intended to encompass any description of learning, whether implicit or explicit, written or spoken, or formal or informal.
+That is, the phrase “discourses on learning” is intended to encompass any description of learning, whether implicit or explicit, written or spoken, formal or informal, or descriptive or prescriptive.
 We opted for “discourse” instead of “theory” (which was our original focus) because, from the beginning of the project, it was obvious that “theory” is subject to diverse and conflicted interpretations, especially across its unbridgeable meanings between the phrases “folk theory” and “scientific theory.”
 Owing to this diversity, we opted for a term that already reaches across scientific perspectives, broad philosophies, everyday wisdom, research domains, personal opinions, and professional practices.
 (For more detail, see Discourse Theories in the Socio-Cultural-Focused Discourses entry.)

 The word scientific does not have a standardized definition.
 Our working definition is developed around four criteria that are commonly associated with robust inquiry.
 Specifically, on this site, a “scientific discourse” is one that is …